Updated May 8, 2023

 Differences Between Linux vs Windows

-Windows is a series of operating systems, computer operating system (OS) developed by Microsoft for personal desktops/devices or computer (PC).
-Each operating system comes with a graphical user interface (GUI) with a desktop that allows a user to view all files, videos, etc. It is designed to run on x86 hardware such as AMD, Intel processors.
-So windows OS comes with almost all company who made PC’s or laptops.
+Windows is a series of operating systems, computer operating system (OS) developed by Microsoft for personal desktops/devices or computers (PC).
+Each operating system has a graphical user interface (GUI) with a desktop that allows users to view all files, videos, etc. It runs on x86 hardware, such as AMD and Intel processors.
+So Windows OS comes with almost all companies that make PCs or laptops.
 Linux is an open-source operating system based on UNIX, created in 1991.
-It is software which sites underneath of all other software on a computer.
-Users can modify the existing code and create distributions from it as it is an open-source operating system.
-Linux is mostly used as a server – as most of the web pages over the internet are generated from Linux servers and
+It is software that sits underneath all other software on a computer.
+Users can modify the existing code and develop distributions from it as it is an open-source operating system.
+Linux is mainly used as a server – as most of the web pages over the internet are generated from Linux servers and

 What is Windows Operating System?

 The first version of Windows OS was released in 1985; a simple GUI, an extension of the existing disk operating system (MS-DOS), and a significant release.
 From my perspective, the 1995 consumer release integrated Windows and DOS with built-in internet support.
 Most of the PC is currently running on the Windows operating system only.
 The latest Windows OS version is Windows 10, which is presently ruling the market.